Morphology in Flowering Plants

 • Monocotyledonous or dicotyledonous

-• Vary in shape, size, and viability period
+• Variable in shape, size and viability period

-• Flowers are described using scientific terms in a specific sequence.
+• Flowers are described using scientific terms in a fixed sequence

 Share this post with friends!